Chion-in Temple in Kyoto

 most important places of Chionin:

-San-mon Gate (main gate) - It is the largest wooden temple gate in Japan and was constructed during the Edo era by Hidetada Tokugawa (1579 - 1632) in 1621.
+San-mon Gate (main gate) - It is the largest wooden temple gate in Japan and was constructed during the Edo period (1603 - 1868) by Hidetada Tokugawa (1579 - 1632) in 1621.
 The San-mon Gate has the status of a National Treasure.
 It belongs to the three greatest temple gates in Japan.
 The other 2 can be found at Kuon-ji Temple (Minobu, Yamanashi Prefecture) and Nanzen-ji (Kyoto).
 The special roof style is called Irimoya-zukuri.
 It consists of more than 70000 tiles.

-Mieido - The huge hall is housing the image of the founder Honen (1133 - 1212).
-At the moment Mieido, a National Treasure, is undergoing a major restoration until 2019.
+Mieido - The huge main hall, also known as Goei-do, houses the image of the founder Honen (1133 - 1212).
+At the moment Mieido, a National Treasure, is undergoing a major restoration until 2020 at the occasion of the 800th anniversary of the death of Honen.
 It serves as the center of the Chion-in temple grounds and was reconstructed by Iemitsu Tokugawa (1604 - 1651) during the Edo era in 1639.
+Miei-do is 45 meters wide and 35 meters deep.

 Amida-do Hall - Amida-do houses the image of Amitabha (Amida Nyorai).

-Ohojo - The buidling, an important cultural property, is dating back to 1641 and was used as a large guest house.
+Ohojo - The building, an important cultural property, dates back to 1641 and was used as a large guest house.

-Kohojo - Kohojo was used as small guest house and constructed in 1641.
+Kohojo - Kohojo was used as a small guest house and was constructed in 1641.
 It has been designated as an important cultural property by the Japanese government.

-Kara-mon Gate - The Chinese-style gate is a important cultural property and was constructed in 1641.
+Kara-mon Gate - The Chinese-style gate is an important cultural property and was constructed in 1641.

 Daishoro (large bell tower) - Daishoro belongs to the 3 greatest bells in Japan.
 The other 2 can be found at Todai-ji (Nara) and Hoko-ji (Kyoto).
 This important cultural property was constructed during the Edo period in 1678.